YashBhadoriya/python-file-manager/README.md

-# python-file-manager
+# Python File Manager

-A command-line file management tool built with Python.
+This is a command-line tool to manage files in a folder using Python.
+It allows you to:
+- List files
+- Move files
+- Rename files
+- Delete files